umitbolelli/html-css-mix/README.md

 # html-css-mix
-This is a simple website using only html and css.
+This is a simple website with some information about me using only html and css.